Structural transitions induced by adaptive rewiring in networks with fixed states: Conclusions

 We have investigated the effects of adaptive rewiring in networks with fixed node states, where only the links evolve.
 This configuration represents a limiting case of coevolutionary dynamics in which the time scale of node state changes is much slower than that of the rewiring process.
 We employed the general framework for coevolutionary dynamics where a rewiring process is parametrized through two parameters $d$ and $r$, which denote the probabilities of disconnection and connection between nodes in identical states, respectively \cite{Herrera2011}.
 The space of parameters $(d, r)$ thus provides a continuous representation of the homophilic and heterophilic tendencies in the system, enabling a systematic analysis of how adaptive rewiring influence network topology.

 We derived a mean-field solution for the density of active links that connect nodes in different states.
 This formulation provides an explicit stationary solution $\rho^*$, which is in good agreement with numerical simulations, particularly in the symmetric regime and in the homophilic and heterophilic limits.
 We found that, in the mean-field limit, the network undergoes fragmentation when $d = 0$ or $r = 1$, corresponding to vanishing density of active links.
 For finite-size systems, fluctuations near these parameter values can also drive the network into fragmentation.
+Our non-trivial observation that network fragmentation is independent of the node dynamics employed and just a consequence of extreme homophilic rewiring processes contributes to simplify the current understanding of coevolutionary dynamics.

 To distinguish the emergence of communities from simple fragmentation, we introduced the order parameter $\Delta Q \times S_m$, combining modularity increase and the size of the largest connected component in the network.
 This criterion effectively identifies three distinct phases on the space of parameters $(d,r)$: (I) random connected network, (II) community structure, and (III) fragmented network.
 Additionally, we calculated the product $(1-\rho)\times S_m$, which characterizes community formation as the coexistence of a giant component with a low density of active links.
 Community structure emerges only for intermediate values of the rewiring parameters, specifically under moderate homophily ($r > d$).
 It disappears under extreme heterophily or homophily, which instead drive the network toward randomness or fragmentation, respectively.
+The existence and boundaries of the community structure phase are key findings that provide a deeper understanding of how adaptive rewiring induces self-organization before the transition to fragmentation.